avine/node-treeview/README.md

   relative?: boolean;
   // Maximum depth of directories depth?: boolean | number;
+  // List of directory paths to include in output include?: string[];
   // List of directory paths to exclude from output exclude?: string[];
   // Match files based on glob pattern